 Great dining options apart, it welcomes you with the most stylish ambiance and outstanding views of the surroundings.

 Precisely, you won’t regret shelling out a fortune for it.

 Dubai’s souks are a must-experience for those who like sensory overload.

 These charming Arabian bazaars in the areas of Bur Dubai and Deira may be bustling and packed, but they give you an authentic look at the region’s traditional trade scenario.

 There are Perfume Souk, Textile Souk, Spice Souk, and, most of all, the Gold Souk, where you’ll find an entire market dedicated to selling gold jewelry.

-Unlike malls, haggling is encouraged in souks, which allows you to purchase some unique souvenirs and precious items at unbelievably low prices.
+Unlike malls, haggling is encouraged in souks, allowing you to purchase unique souvenirs and precious items at unbelievably low prices.

 11. Soar over Dubai’s cityscape in the most thrilling way